-The Argentinian horror “Aterrados” (which translates to “Terrified”) is a skilled take on a genre movie, where what’s terrifying crawls under your skin and casts a shadow over the (quite) obvious plot chaos.
+The Argentinian horror Aterrados (2017) (which translates to “Terrified”) is a skilled take on a genre movie, where what’s terrifying crawls under your skin and casts a shadow over the (quite) obvious plot chaos.

 A suburban neighborhood in Buenos Aires is hit by a wave of gruesome events.
 A woman is brutally murdered and within a few days a boy is hit by a bus.
 Soon, three scientists and a police lieutenant decide to investigate the mysterious happenings – they believe that these deaths are all related to some mischievous, paranormal creatures that inhabit several houses in the vicinity.

-If you’ve watched enough horror films, the plot of “Terrified” stinks like a B-movie bomb from miles away.
+When you’ve watched enough horror films, the plot of Terrified (2017) smells of a B-movie bomb from miles away.
 Ghosts, creepy creatures, people dying – you’ve been there many, many times before, am I right?

-The director of “Terrified”, Damien Rugna, visited these places too.
+The director of Terrified (2017), Damien Rugna, visited these places too.

-Therefore, Rugna is well aware of the obviousness of what’s happening in “Terrified”.
+Rugna is well aware of the obviousness of what’s happening in Terrified (2017)

-And to be fair, the Argentinian director is goddamn good at delivering the thrills, because his little horror darling quickly skyrockets with creepiness.
+Fortunately, instead of looking for depth to his characters, or focusing on a complex plot, the Argentinian director decides to forget the old recipe and go freestyle.
+And to be fair, Rugna is goddamn good at delivering the thrills, because his little horror darling quickly skyrockets with creepiness.

-Hence, as the story moves forward, Rugna immerses “Terrified” in more and more darkness, placing a dazed-and-confused police lieutenant in the middle of things, as a company to the three scientists doing their weird research.
-The police officer strengthens the feeling of disorder and darkness too, mostly thanks to the role of Maxi Ghione.
+Hence, as the story moves forward, Rugna immerses Terrified (2017) in more and more darkness, placing a dazed-and-confused police lieutenant in the middle of things, as a company to the three scientists doing their odd research.
+The police officer strengthens the feeling of disorder and darkness too, mostly thanks to the role of Maximiliano Ghione.
 Looking at the events from his perspective adds a misty, unreal filter to the film.